seb646/raspberry-pi-web-tutorial/README.md

 echo " Last run: `date`" >> dns_update_results.txt
 ```

-Then, make sure the file is executable by typing in the following command: `chmod +x ~/dns_update.sh`.
+Then, make sure the file is executable by typing: `chmod +x ~/dns_update.sh`.
+To execute the file, type `./dns_update.sh`.
+Check the Dynamic DNS record entry in your Google Domains management panel.
+You should see the IP address of your home network.
+If it's still `0.0.0.0`, stop here and restart this step.

-Next, we need to setup a cronjob for the file.
-A cronjob is a way to schedule when to run an executable file.
-We're going to tell the Raspberry Pi to run the file every hour.
-First, type in crontab -e and add the following entry: `0 * * * * ~/dns_update.sh`.
+The next thing you need to do is setup a cronjob to execute the `dns_update.sh` file every hour.
+Type `crontab -e` and add the following entry: `0 * * * * ~/dns_update.sh`.
 To save the file, type `Ctrl + X` and follow the prompt.

 ## Step 5: Setup a Virtual Host with Apache
-Now that you have the domain pointing to your Raspberry Pi, it's time to tell Apache what to do with the custom domain.
-We're going to create what's known as a Virtual Host, which is basically a domain name used in place of an IP address.
+Now that you have the domain pointing to your Raspberry Pi, you should create a virtual host record for your domain in Apache's configuration.

-First, we're going to create a configuration file for the domain.
-In your console, type: `sudo nano /etc/apache2/sites-available/YOURDOMAIN.conf`.
+To create and edit the configuration file, type: `sudo nano /etc/apache2/sites-available/YOURDOMAIN.conf`.

 In the file, add the following lines:

 ```
 <VirtualHost *:80>